galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >   - "Split by" to `Classification using fasta`
 >   - "fasta" to the fasta output from Remove.groups
 >   - "taxonomy" to the taxonomy output from Remove.groups
+>   - "name file or count table" to the count table output from Remove.groups
 >   - "taxlevel" to `4`
->   - "count" to the count table output from Remove.groups
->   - "Clustering method" to `Average Neighbour`
->   - "cutoff" to `0.15`
+>   - "cutoff" to `0.03`
 >
 > Next we want to know how many sequences are in each OTU from each group and we can do this using the
 > `Make.shared` command.
 Here we tell Mothur that we're really only interested in the 0.03 cutoff level: